ArchieMucharla/KMP-Search-Benchmark/README.md

 # CS 225 EC Project Summary

-Our proposed project is to implement the Knuth-Morris-Pratt (KMP) Algorithm for finding occurrences of a string pattern within a larger string.
+We implemented the Knuth-Morris-Pratt (KMP) Algorithm for finding occurrences of a string pattern within a larger string.

 # Code